Dr. Pepper Commercial: Lil’ Sweet Causes Social Media Uproar But Is It Disrespectful?

 — Lil’ Sweet (@LilSwee55358058) August 26, 2016

-This Dr. Pepper commercial is making waves on Twitter this evening with several users tweeting their disgust with the company and its decision to continue using Lil’ Sweet to represent their brand.
-Check out some of the reactions below.
+This diet Dr. Pepper commercial is making waves on Twitter this evening with several users tweeting their disgust with the company and its decision to continue using Lil’ Sweet to represent their brand.

 Check out some of the reactions below.